PAU-survey/bcnz/README.md

 after entering into the cloned directory.

 ## Example usage
 While intended to be integrated in PAUdm, one can also run the code from the command line.
-For example one can run
+As an example, one can run

 ./run_bcnz.py /cephfs/pic.es/astro/scratch/eriksen/output/bcnz/v5_941 /cephfs/pic.es/astro/scratch/eriksen/cache/bcnz/2 941 w3 --ip_dask=tcp://193.109.175.131:45560